-The Company has a policy to preclude its Senior Executives from entering into transactions to limit their economic risk from investing in Company shares, options, or rights, where those entitlements are unvested.
+The Company has an employment equity incentive plan for the remuneration of Senior Executives of the Company.
+The Company's policy is to preclude its Senior Executives from entering into transactions to limit their economic risk from investing in Company shares, options, or rights, where those entitlements are unvested.
 The Company makes Senior Executives aware of their obligations in relation to financial commitments against shares issued under the Executive securities plan, and has requested that they take sufficient independent, professional advice in relation to their individual financial position.
 The Company does not provide advice.